tahoe-lafs/tahoe-lafs/docs/quickstart.rst

 --------------

 Check if you already have an adequate version of Python installed by running ``python -V``.
-Python v2.6 (v2.6.6 or greater recommended) or Python v2.7 will work.
+The latest version of Python v2.7 is recommended.
+Python v2.6.x is no longer officially supported, but might still work.
 Python v3 does not work.
 On Windows, we recommend the use of native Python v2.7, not Cygwin Python.
 If you don't have one of these versions of Python installed, `download`_ and install the latest version of Python v2.7.
 Make sure that the path to the installation directory has no spaces in it (e.g. on Windows, do not install Python in the "Program Files" directory).

 .. _download: https://www.python.org/downloads/